France

 Payments to foreign-related parties

-Where the payments are made to companies located in a country with a privileged tax regime, the French taxpayer must prove, in addition, that the transaction is bona fide and that the amount due is not exaggerated (see the Group taxation section for more information on countries with a privileged tax regime).
+Where the payments are made to companies located in a country with a privileged tax regime, the French taxpayer must prove, in addition, that the transaction is real and that the amount due is not exaggerated.
+See the Group taxation section for more information on countries with a privileged tax regime.
+See also the Withholding tax section for more information on Payment to NCST.

 Royalties

 The FTC restricts the conditions for deducting licensing royalties where the licensor and the licensee are related parties.
-The deduction will not be possible if the related-party beneficiary is not liable to an effective tax rate of at least 25% on this income.
+In some specific circumstances the deduction will only be partial when the beneficiary is taxed at a rate below 25%.